Lacey Township, New Jersey

 “We could say the sky is falling but we don’t because we have the confidence in the community leaders to do the right thing and the volunteers on our Planning Board, and Board of Adjustment, and our Economic Development Committee to welcome businesses and to do what we need to do to encourage new business growth and the right type of businesses in our town to move forward,” she asserts.
 “We have a good Board of Education that works with us, as well, to do the right thing for our future growth.
 Are we losing a major employer and ratepayer?
 Yes we are.
 But, we’re not going to become a ghost town, because we’ve been working with individuals and have planned for our future.
 We still see the economic growth in our community and we are still looking to work with the current company that is going to decommission the site to make them part of our home here after they’ve completed the decommissioning.
 We would like to see Holtec stay as a good neighbor and, maybe, expand their services.
 Lacey would welcome Holtec and a manufacturing site of their SMR-160 (safe small modular reactors) or the spent fuel storage casks as in their Camden site, or their special purpose pressure vessels and critical-service heat exchange equipment, such as air-cooled condensers, steam generators, feed water heaters, and water-cooled condensers.”

-Indeed, Lacey is still moving forward despite the loss of Oyster Creek; housing and retail are two areas where Laureigh cites growth.
+Indeed, Lacey Township, New Jersey is still moving forward despite the loss of Oyster Creek; housing and retail are two areas where Laureigh cites growth.
 “The Walters Group completed a 118-unit affordable apartment complex; a 563 age-restricted housing development is almost completed – a Toll Brothers property called Seabreeze at Lacey.
 We have a 258-unit townhouse complex with retail space in the plans to start in the spring by Edgewood Properties.
 So, we do attract housing and we haven’t had a problem filling our housing; even filling the new homes being built.
 We are welcoming Lidl, a German food store opening in September; we have Aldi filling a vacant storefront; Wal-Mart became part of our community in 2005; and Dollar General opened in June.
 So we do have movement throughout our community and commercial corridor.”

 “One of the other zoning matters that our governing body has accomplished: we went for an application process before the State of New Jersey Planning Commission for what is called a Town Center Plan Endorsement,” Laureigh adds.
 “What does that do for us?
 We’re under the Coastal Area Facility Review Act (CAFRA).
 We’re limited with what we can cover on our property.
 Under today’s standards, we’re only allowed coverage of 30 percent.
 With this Town Center Plan Endorsement, we’re allowed to cover up to 70 percent with impervious coverage.
 This will help some of the old sites redevelop with a more modern footprint that allows for a planned environment with retail on the bottom and housing above.
 This also allows us to redevelop our industrial sites and bring in more industrial/warehouse facilities along our highway corridor.
 Of course, there are items the Township has to meet to keep the Town Center Plan Endorsement: resiliency, sustainability, green infrastructure – we just can’t pave a parking lot and make it asphalt; you’ve got to have some green elements in there.
 All of those items are on the Governor’s forefront to save energy in the state and to lessen our carbon footprint.
 Those are the items we’re accomplishing to try to help the growth with our economy here in town and along our major corridor, Lacey Road and Route 9.”

-Laureigh adds that the Township also continues to work with local legislators and state agencies to address its transportation needs and the movement of goods and traffic.
+Laureigh adds that the Lacey Township, New Jersey also continues to work with local legislators and state agencies to address its transportation needs and the movement of goods and traffic.
 It hopes to update the circulation plan to incorporate a strategy for dealing with commercial truck traffic along Route 9 as it relates to existing and future land use patterns, adjust the timing of traffic lights to allow traffic to flow more efficiently, improve bus routes along the route, and work with the County Transportation Department to improve the trolley/jitney service to local retail areas.

-In addition, the Township continues to make open space a high priority.
+In addition, the Lacey Township, New Jersey continues to make open space a high priority.
 There is ongoing consideration to adding pocket parks and creating links between open spaces and recreation sites.
 Lacey is known throughout the county and state for its beautiful, well-maintained parks.
 Recently, Laureigh reports that the Township installed an inflatable water park in one of its man-made lakes, which has caused in increase in the use of its public beach and brought revenue in from outside the community.
 “We are also planning to enhance the bulkhead along our municipal docks, as well as protect the Pinelands National Preserve by improving and repairing a high hazard dam,” she adds.

-In addition, Lacey is committed to focus on a strategy that seeks to mitigate the effects of climate change, such as coastal flooding and sea level rise, with the enhancement and/or protection of its tidal marshes, including the development of bay and riverfront wave energy dissipation structures, the implementation of living shorelines, and the restoration of oyster and shellfish properties.
+In addition, Lacey Township, New Jersey is committed to focus on a strategy that seeks to mitigate the effects of climate change, such as coastal flooding and sea level rise, with the enhancement and/or protection of its tidal marshes, including the development of bay and riverfront wave energy dissipation structures, the implementation of living shorelines, and the restoration of oyster and shellfish properties.
 Other potential sustainable initiatives include electric vehicle charging stations, micro grids, bios swales, community gardens, energy audits, the implementation of an anti-idling program, and the incorporation of renewable energy into site plans and redevelopment areas.

-In 2021, Lacey will be celebrating its 150th anniversary and the Township is marketing itself with the following slogan: Live it, Love it, and be a Part of it.
+In 2021, Lacey Township, New Jersey will be celebrating its 150th anniversary and the Township is marketing itself with the following slogan: Live it, Love it, and be a Part of it.
 “We are home to the unique Forked River Mountains in the heart of a vast 20,000-acre wilderness that remains relatively unchanged in the last 40 years because of preservation efforts by the conservation community,” Laureigh declares.
 “On our eastern shores we are home to the Barnegat Bay fed by the Forked River Tributary.
 So, Lacey Township offers residents and tourists recreational activities on our waterways and in our preserved forested lands.
 We have the best of both worlds.
 Lacey may be reaching our 150th but our story is still unfolding and we are committed to the future.”

 AT A GLANCE